Last Updated on June 16, 2023 by Grow with Bovees

 Take particular care when laying mulch around young stems.

 Which Is the Best-Looking Material To Use for a Mulch in Flower Beds?

-Peat, compost and pine bark are probably the most attractive mulches for a flower bed.
+Peat, compost and pine bark are probably the most attractive mulches for a flower bed, although using gravel as mulch can give your planting beds a different look.

 There are several other attractive options to keep the soil cool and moist and the weeds under control.